pingcap/docs-tidb-operator/en/architecture.md

 In addition, TiDB Operator also provides `tkctl`, the command-line interface for TiDB clusters in Kubernetes.
 It is used for cluster operations and troubleshooting cluster issues.

+## Control flow

+The following diagram is the analysis of the control flow of TiDB Operator.
+Starting from TiDB Operator v1.1, the TiDB cluster, monitoring, initialization, backup, and other components are deployed and managed using CR.

 ![TiDB Operator Control Flow](/media/tidb-operator-control-flow-1.1.png)

-The diagram above is the analysis of the control flow of TiDB Operator.
-Starting from TiDB Operator v1.1, the TiDB cluster, monitoring, initialization, backup, and other components are deployed and managed using CR.
 The overall control flow is described as follows:

 1. The user creates a `TidbCluster` object and other CR objects through kubectl, such as `TidbMonitor`;
 2. TiDB Operator watches `TidbCluster` and other related objects, and constantly adjust the `StatefulSet`, `Deployment`, `Service`, and other objects of PD, TiKV, TiDB, Monitor or other components based on the actual state of the cluster;